-The use of NIEM results in exchanges that are machine readable and license free.
-NIEM uses eXtensible Markup Language (XML)—the NIEM model is defined using W3C XML Schema—which is technology and platform independent.
+The use of NIEM results in machine-readable information exchanges.
+NIEM uses eXtensible Markup Language (XML).
+The NIEM model is defined using W3C XML Schema—which is technology and platform independent.
 You can also represent NIEM in Unified Modeling Language (UML) with tooling that implements the NIEM-UML profile, and automatically produces NIEM-conformant XML schema.

 Any system can put data into an XML document and transmit it to an exchange partner.
 Any system can receive and parse an XML document to extract the data.
 The hard part is ensuring that the system producing the data creates an XML document that means what the receiving system developer thinks it means, and vice versa.
 That's what the NIEM standards-based approach is all about.